-- Design Guideline 1.19.1: There are many measures that communities can take to preserve historic and cultural heritage sites through local ordinances, review procedures, and State and federal programs.
-They include, but are not limited to: - Adopting an historic preservation ordinance under the provisions of Section 62.23 (for cities and villages) or Section 60.04 (for towns) of the State Statutes.
+• Design Guideline 1.19.1: There are many measures that communities can take to preserve historic and cultural heritage sites through local ordinances, review procedures, and State and federal programs.
+They include, but are not limited to:

+- Adopting an historic preservation ordinance under the provisions of Section 62.23 (for cities and villages) or Section 60.04 (for towns) of the State Statutes.
 By adopting an historic preservation ordinance, a community is entitled to form a landmarks commission or historic preservation commission. - Reviewing zoning ordinances to ensure they are consistent with historic preservation goals and objectives stated in the agricultural, natural, and cultural resource element of the community's comprehensive plan. - Seeking Certified Local Government status from the State Historic Preservation Officer (SHPO).
-Certified Local Governments receive several benefits regarding historic site preservation that include: the ability to authorize the use of Chapter 11 of the International Existing Building Code for locally designated structures, the ability to comment on National Register nominations, and eligibility for Wisconsin's Historic Preservation subgrants.

-- Promoting historic preservation and economic development by pursuing Main Street Program designation or establishing a business improvement district (BID) to help fund historic preservation projects like façade improvements.
-Communities with historic districts may also establish an architectural conservancy district, which functions like a BID. - Considering the need for open space and whether a culturally significant event has occurred on a site during the review process for development proposals on lands without improvements in historic districts.
+Certified Local Governments receive several benefits regarding historic site preservation that include: the ability to authorize the use of Chapter 11 of the International Existing Building Code for locally designated structures, the ability to comment on National Register nominations, and eligibility for Wisconsin's Historic Preservation subgrants. - Promoting historic preservation and economic development by pursing Main Street Program designation or establishing a business improvement district (BID) to help fund historic preservation projects like façade improvements.
+Communities with historic districts may also establish an architectural conservancy district, which functions like a BID.